yg76cv/CPLDP/README.md

 Citation
-If you use this code, please cite the corresponding CPLDP paper:
+If you find our work useful for your research, please consider citing the paper:
 @inproceedings{yao2026conditional,
   title={Conditional Prompt Learning via Degradation Perception for Underwater Image Enhancement}, author={Yao, Mingze and Jiang, Zhiying and Fu, Xianping and Wang, Huibing},